Joy!

 I’ve got the love of Jesus in my heart.

-Mother’s Day 2023 💐
+Mother’s Day

-Mother’s Day 2023 💐
+Mother’s Day

-As I’ve grown older, Mother’s Day has become one of my favorite holidays.
-My perfect Mother’s Day includes food, fun, family, flowers, and a Mother’s Day card.
+As the years have gone by, Mother’s Day has become one of my favorite holidays.
+My perfect Mother’s Day includes food, family, flowers, fun, and a Mother’s Day card.

-So in the days leading up to Mother’s Day, I always think of my sweet mom who passed away in 1998.
-I was blessed to have my mom for the first 44 years of my life.
-She was a great role model in so many ways; as a woman, a wife, a mom, a Christian, etc. I will forever remember her praying on her knees by her bedside at night and studying her Bible in the early mornings when I was a child.
+So in the days leading up to Mother’s Day, I always think of my mom who passed away in 1998.
+I was blessed to have her in my life for the first 44 years of my life.
+She was the main role model in my life and in so many ways—as a woman, a wife, a mom, and a Christian.
+I will forever remember her praying on her knees by her bedside at night, and studying her Bible in the early mornings when I was a child.

-Me and my mom in Indianapolis back in the late 1970’s:
+My mom and me in Indianapolis back in the late 1970s.

 My mom passed away at the age of 77 after suffering for several years from Alzheimer’s Disease.

-“Strength and dignity are her clothing, and she laughs at the time to come.
+ā€œStrength and dignity are her clothing, and she laughs at the time to come.
 She opens her mouth with wisdom, and the teaching of kindness is on her tongue.
 She looks well to the ways of her household and does not eat the bread of idleness.
-Her children rise up and call her blessed; her husband also, and he praises her.”
-Proverbs 31:25-28
+Her children rise up and call her blessed; her husband also, and he praises her.ā€ Proverbs 31:25-28

 My grandma was a godly woman too.
-When I was a child I loved going to her house just to be near her.
-When I was a teenager and again as a young adult, she would pull me off to the side and tell me that she was praying for me.
+When I was a child I loved going to her house just to be close to her.
+When I was a teenager and again as a young adult, she would pull me aside and tell me that she was praying for me.
 I knew she loved me and she knew I needed prayer.

-Here’s a photo of my grandma in our kitchen nook in Indianapolis back in the early 1970’s.
-I think she was cutting the meat off a turkey to make us some of her delicious homemade turkey noodle soup!
+Here’s a photo of my grandma in our kitchen nook in Indianapolis back in the early 1970s.
+She was trimming the meat off a turkey to make us some of her delicious homemade turkey noodle soup.

-“Older women should be reverent in their behavior, not slanderers or addicted to much wine.
-They should teach the younger women to love their husbands and children, be self-controlled, pure, working at home, kind, and submissive to their own husbands, so that the word of God may not be reviled.”
-Titus 2:3-5
+ā€œOlder women should be reverent in their behavior, not slanderers or addicted to much wine.
+They should teach the younger women to love their husbands and children, be self-controlled, pure, working at home, kind, and submissive to their own husbands, so that the word of God may not be reviled.ā€ Titus 2:3-5

-My grandma was recognized and honored in her community as Mother of The Year” back the 1960’s.
+My grandma was recognized and honored in her community as ā€œMother of the Yearā€ in the 1960s.

-And below is a photo of my great-grandma Stockrahm, I think this was taken in the early 1950’s.
-She lived with my grandma in Frankfort, Indiana when she was elderly and where my grandma took care of her until she passed away.
-I was very young back then when she lived with my grandma but I do remember she was very quiet, and my grandma was very protective of her.
-I remember feeling sorry for my great grandma because she couldn’t get up out of bed.
-I really didn’t get to know her well because I was so young, but I knew that my grandma loved her, and I loved my grandma, so I remember trying to be respectful and quiet around her.
+And here is a photo of my great-grandma Stockrahm.
+I think this picture was taken in the early 1950s.
+She lived with my grandma in Frankfort, Indiana, when she was elderly and where my grandma took care of her until she passed away.
+I was very young back then, but I do remember she was very quiet and that my grandma was very protective of her.
+I remember feeling so sorry for her because she was fragile and ill.

 My great grandma Stockrahm.

-“Rather, it should be that of your inner self, the unfading beauty of a gentle and quiet spirit, which is of great worth in God’s sight.”
-1 Peter 3:4
+ā€œRather, it should be that of your inner self, the unfading beauty of a gentle and quiet spirit, which is of great worth in God’s sight.ā€ 1 Peter 3:4

-I’m so thankful for my mom, my grandma, and great-grandma.
-They were wonderful and godly mothers!
-Having them in my life made an eternal impact in my life.
+I’m so very thankful for my mom, my grandma, and great-grandma.
+They were wonderful and godly mothers.

-I want to encourage Christian mothers and grandmothers everywhere; to never give up, to continue in prayer for each one of your loved ones, to continue modeling Christ to your family, and to take opportunities as often as you can to share Christ with your children and grandchildren.
-Your godly influence has an eternal impact on the lives and futures of your children, grandchildren, and so on.
+My mom and grandma taught me that as mothers and grandmothers, we should never give up.
+We are to continue in prayer for each one of our loved ones.
+We are to continue modeling Christ to our family, and to take advantage of any opportunities to share Christ with our children and grandchildren.
+Our influence has an eternal impact on the lives and futures of our children, our grandchildren, and so on.

-I also realize that not all woman become mothers and am so thankful that being a mother was in God’s plan for me.
-I thank Him 🙌🏻 for our three daughters, each of whom are mothers now as well, but more importantly, Christian mothers.
+I’m so thankful that being a mother was in God’s plan for me.
+I thank Him for our three daughters, who are mothers now as well, but more importantly, they’re Christian mothers.

-Children’s children are a crown to the aged, and parents are the pride of their children.
-Proverbs 17:6
+ā€œChildren’s children are a crown to the aged, and parents are the pride of their children.ā€ Proverbs 17:6

 Called By Name